Latest News and Updates

 Exciting changes to Paediatric inpatient moves at Guy's and St Thomas' Hospitals

 The trust have been working hard to move paediatric inpatient services to a new site within St Thomas’ Hospital.
-All patients have been contacted and kept up to date with the new but if you wanted to read about these moves see link below:
+All patients have been contacted and kept up to date with the new but if you wanted to read about these moves see the link below:

 Children’s heart and lung service changes | Guy’s and St Thomas’ NHS Foundation Trust